iyenal/legacy-opengl-switch/README.md

 Legacy OpenGL setup for the Nintendo Switch (libnx+glad+EGL).
 Fixed Function Pipeline like glVertex, glNormal, glColor, glTexCoord are supported, easing the port of legacy OpenGL applications (and games).
+Included some GLU helper functions implementation and sample GL code for straightforward implementation.

 ⚠️ New projects shouldn't use legacy OpenGL for several reasons such as performance (https://www.khronos.org/opengl/wiki/Legacy_OpenGL)

 This is part of Gen7 Engine's used and developed utilities open sourceing process for the greater good.